For DiDi Global Inc. [DIDI], Analyst sees a rise to $25. What next?

-DiDi Global Inc. [NYSE: DIDI] plunged by -$0.23 during the normal trading session on Friday and reaching a high of $7.92 during the day while it closed the day at $7.88.
+DiDi Global Inc. [NYSE: DIDI] loss -2.30% on the last trading session, reaching $7.63 price per share at the time.
 The company report on September 7, 2021 that FINAL DEADLINE : The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against DiDi Global Inc. and Encourages Investors with Losses in Excess of $1,000,000 to Contact the Firm.

 The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against DiDi Global Inc. (“DiDi” or “the Company”) (NYSE:DIDI) for violations of the federal securities laws.